 Go off the beaten path on the Western tip of the island behind Shangri-La Rasa to find this gem of a place.
 Tanjong Rimau has the clearest water in Singapore, and during low tide, you’ll be able to spot a diverse range of marine life, including coral and reef species, octopi, crabs, starfish and even the venomous stonefish.

-There are also mangrove trees and two small stone caves for picture-taking, and I bet your Instagram followers wouldn’t be able to guess where in the world you are.
+There are also mangrove trees and two small stone caves for picture-taking.
+While it’s not the most Instagrammable spot in Singapore, I bet your Insta followers wouldn’t be able to guess where in the world you are.
 See our map for the exact location of this hidden gem.

 Ride the cable car into Sentosa